orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     or completely disables/hides the early (buggy) implementation.
 Upstream commit patches or ones produced by you that address encountered issues or encountered bugs may be added.
+  - The ebuilds must be tractable for 1 machine.
+This means that if a package requires 400 machines, you must build it in a way that it works for one machine by either providing prebuilt package(s) or disabling that feature that requires this as a requirement.
+You may encounter this for machine learning so do your research.
+  - The ebuilds must be built in reasonable time.
+This means that if a package is monolthic or forced unconditionally with too many flag bloat, it needs to be patched so that it build files are more modular and these hard coded {c,cxx,ld}flag options are optional.
+  - You must not increase the time cost no more than 5 times the normal build time cost.
+This is the estimate required by LTO.
+Increasing the time cost beyond a day may decrease security by blocking security updates.
+    Some security standards require critical updates be applied within 24 hours.
+This means that you do not abuse profile/package.use.force to force unnecessary USE flags that require 400 machines, or require more than .75-1.5 days to build the package.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.